Vorticode/solarite/docs/index.md

 Note that if shadow-dom is used, the element will not replace the `:host` selector in styles, as  browsers natively support the `:host` selector when inside shadow DOM.

-### Sub Components
+### Child Components

-When one Solarite web component is embedded within another, its attributes and children are passed as arguments to the constructor:
+When one web component is embedded within another, its attributes and children are passed as arguments to the constructor:

 ```javascript
 import {r} from './dist/Solarite.js';